-DESCRIPTION: Due to the elevation change and curve of the road travelling from the south and the short sight distance this causes, drivers are often unaware of the pedestrians in the crosswalk.
-In addition, drivers often pass a stopped car on the right at this location, putting in jeopardy any pedestrians in the crosswalk.
-SHA should investigate this location and provide alternatives that will enhance the safety of this pedestrian crossing.
-Alternatives could include options for improvement such as rumble strip-type grooves cut into the pavement to alert motorists to slow down and be mindful of pedestrians.
-Strobe lights included within the yellow warning lights which are activated when the pedestrians push the button would also improve the warning given to motorists.
+PROJECT DESCRIPTION/PURPOSE AND NEED: The County requests a safety evaluation of the pedestrian crossing at Trader's Landing.
+We have had numerous traffic incidents at this location.
+Due to the elevation change and curve of the road travelling from the south and the short sight distance this causes, drivers are often unaware of pedestrians in the crosswalk.
+In addition, drivers often pass a turning car on the right at this location, putting in jeopardy any pedestrians in the crosswalk.
+It is important to note that the sides of the road are often used by pedestrians and bikers during the summer months, and any cars passing on the right are more likely to hit a pedestrian or biker.
+Improved pedestrian crossing amenities could include rumble strip-type grooves cut into the pavement to alert motorists to slow down and be mindful of pedestrians.
+Strobe lights included within the yellow warning lights which are activated when the pedestrians activate the signal would also improve the warning given to motorists.
 In addition, some means of blocking passing on the right should be considered.

 LOCAL COMPREHENSIVE PLAN CONSISTENCY: Due to the tendency for accidents to occur at this location this project supports Garrett County's Comprehensive Plan goals to improve safety and to 'provide accommodation for bicycling and walking as a means of local travel and for recreational purposes' (p.
 6-1).
-This project supports Maryland Transportation Plan's objectives to 'reduce the number of lives lost and injuries sustained on Maryland's transportation system' and 'enhance transportation networks and choices to improve mobility and accessibility, and to better integrate with land use'.
+This project supports Maryland Transportation Plan's Safety and Security Goal, specifically the objective to 'reduce the number of lives lost and injuries sustained on Maryland's transportation system.'
+In addition it supports the Maryland Transportation Plan's Community Vitality Goal, specifically the objective to 'enhance transportation networks and choices to improve mobility and accessibility, and to better integrate with land use'.

-3. Meadow Mountain - Connecting Deficits
+3) Meadow Mountain - Connecting Deficits

-PURPOSE/JUSTIFICATION: Garrett County shares the vision of the Garrett Trails organization for sustainable trails that easily connect people to a network of trails that meet the needs of a variety of user groups such as hikers, runners, mountain bikers, road bikers and cross country skiers and which are aesthetically pleasing with minimal impact to the environment.
-The proposed "Eastern Continental Divide Loop" is envisioned as a 150 mile hard-packed, multi-user trail through the heart of Garrett County that bridges the connections between existing trails and also connects to larger trail networks outside the county.
+PROJECT DESCRIPTION/PURPOSE AND NEED: The Meadow Mountain Trail is the portion of the Eastern Continental Divide Loop concept that runs from Deep Creek State Park to Grantsville.
+Portions of this greater vision have been completed and the remainder will continue to be pursued through available grant funding.
+Garrett County shares the vision of the Garrett Trails organization for sustainable trails that easily connect people to a network of trails that meet the needs of a variety of user groups such as hikers, runners, mountain bikers, road bikers and cross country skiers and which are aesthetically pleasing with minimal impact to the environment.
+The proposed "Eastern Continental Divide Loop" is envisioned as a 150 mile hard-packed, multiuser trail through the heart of Garrett County that bridges the connections between existing trails and also connects to larger trail networks outside the county.
 While Garrett Trails has worked to establish bike lanes and Share the Road designations, the Continental Divide Loop will increase safety to trail users by relocating them from along the county's busiest roadways to a network of safe travel opportunities and alternative paths through public land.